-1.2 The new price for tariff customers on the Standard Home Energy tariff will increase to 18.16 pence per kWh (ex VAT) or 19.07 pence per kWh (inc VAT) from 1 July 2021.
-This represents an increase of 6.9%.
-The tariff has been modelled and forecast over a period of 24 months.
-However, as is the usual practice, it will be kept under constant review and adjusted within that time period if required.
-An adjustment would be necessary if changes in actual input costs (for example wholesale or network costs) created a significant difference between Power NI future actual costs and revenues.
+1.7 As is the usual practice, the tariff will be kept under constant review and adjusted if required.
+An adjustment would be necessary if changes in actual input costs (for example wholesale or network costs) created a significant difference between Power NI actual and forecast costs and revenues.
 The tariff would then need to be adjusted upwards or downwards to align costs and revenues.